Boeing RC-1: Great Plains

 The Project was delighted by the RC-1 proposal, and several well-publicized stories about it followed.
 They were particularly interested in the way that it allowed them to have market flexibility; the RC-1 could reach pipelines in Cochrane, Ontario, any one of the existing pipe heads in Alberta, or any point between.
 If market demands changed, they could simply ship the gas to a different location, thereby avoiding the cycling of prices seen between the various points on the pipeline network.

-The Project also studied tankers and freighters able to drive the Arctic Ocean and Hudson's Bay year-round, and a new northern deepwater port to support these ships, referred to as "Northport".
+The Project also studied tankers and freighters able to drive the Arctic Ocean and Hudson Bay routes year-round, and a new northern deepwater port to support these ships, referred to as "Northport".
 This led to considerable concern in the town of Churchill, Manitoba, at that time the only major port on Hudson's Bay.
 Churchill was connected south by the Hudson Bay Railway, but its port was too shallow to handle the deep-hulled icebreakers being considered.
 Northport, considered at either Chesterfield Inlet or even Repulse Bay, would have connected to Churchill via a new rail line, but it would also replace Churchill as a useful commercial port.
 The RC-1 would have eased these concerns; building an airport at Churchill was far less expensive than a new port and railway to connect it.

 The Project also considered unrelated projects, including huge fish farms in the prairies fed from enormous underground warm-water aquifers, and year-round "vegetable factories" in the Arctic.